Mad-ness/avr-subprojects/avr_TM1637disp/README.md

     ; - small firware size: 470 bytes.
 For ATtiny13 is it very good.
     ;
     ; Notes:
-    ; - almost same functionality I coded on C language but firmware size weight 700-800 bytes.
+    ; - almost same functionality I coded on C language but firmware size weight 700-800 bytes - it is only the service code without useful functionality.
     ; - if you will do same thing as me (measure soil moisture) then avoid it your device be under current ;   all of the time.
-It 1) saves some power, 2) lets your device working more time because of corrosion, ;   3) I don't know by maybe something in soil doesn't like current.
+It 1) saves some power, 2) lets your device working more time because of corrosion, ;   3) I don't know but may be something in soil doesn't like current.
     ; - all calls use reg_1, reg_2 and so on as input parameters and reg_1 as output parameters.